Last updated on 21/10/2024

 Carol laughed.
 ‘You mean it turned you on?’

 ‘I had to cover myself up with a towel.
 But I don’t understand why that happened.
 I know Dave is actually quite a handsome lad.
-In fact, I have grown to like him a lot more now then when we first met.
+In fact, I have grown to like him a lot more now than when we first met.
 I feel a bit confused by what happened.’

-‘Well it sounds all perfectly innocent to me, Michael.
+‘Well, it sounds all perfectly innocent to me, Michael.
 Dave didn’t try anything with you, did he?’

 ‘Like what?’